Everduin94/flotes-blog/src/pages/posts/flotes-2x-faster.md

 Svelte just ships less javascript.
 And (imo) makes it easier to **write apps with less code** / boilerplate.

-Comparing the size of the packages. -- *See caveat
+Comparing the size of the packages.
+Svelte is significantly smaller.
 - [Svelte Package Size](https://bundlephobia.com/package/svelte@3.55.0)
 - [Angular Package Size](https://bundlephobia.com/package/@angular/core@15.0.4)

-> Not a totally fair comparison, Angular brings a lot, and by contrast this doesn't include kit.
+**Caveat**.
+Not a totally fair comparison, Angular brings a lot, and by contrast this doesn't include kit.
 However, Angular brings on a lot of overhead.
 And claims that svelte has to pull in a bunch of separate libraries is *not* necessarily true.
-This is because it uses native web apis where possible and provides things like `store`.
+This is because it uses native web apis where possible and provides things like store.

 Svelte Kit makes it **intuitive to write code on the server** as well.
 The experience of moving code out to the server, even as a frontend developer, is relatively easy.
 Which means **less code on the client**.